 Katherine certainly lived up to her motto, “To be useful in all I do.”
 She acted as Queen Regent while Henry embarked on a last, brief military hurrah in France in 1544 and she sensitively drew together all three of his children, Mary, Elizabeth and Edward, taking a close interest in their education.

 More controversially, she began developing radical Protestant opinions that verged on the heretical.
 Only her quick wits when she overstepped the mark saved her from arrest: she argued that she sought to divert the king from his painful thrombosis through lively theological discussion!

 When Henry died on 28 January 1547, Katherine hastily rekindled her romance with Seymour, married and retired pregnant to the Seymour home at Sudeley Castle.
 But she died following the birth of her daughter, in September 1548.
 Katherine received the first-ever Protestant royal funeral and her tomb is in St Mary’s Church in the castle’s beautiful gardens.

-Six wives, six very different characters who influenced the king and history in a tale full of ‘what ifs’ and ironies.
+Henry VIII’s six wives, had six very different characters who influenced the king and history in a tale full of ‘what ifs’ and ironies.
 Not least is the irony that, despite Henry’s hankering for male heirs, his daughter by Anne Boleyn would prove to be one of England’s greatest monarchs: Elizabeth I.